-After being discharged with the Heimlich valve, chest radiographs are taken every week.
-By immersing the Heimlich valve tip in water and having the patient practice passive or forced breathing techniques, the existence of PAL can be checked on a weekly.
-When there are no bubbles, PAL has resolved, allowing the chest tube to be withdrawn.
+Following Heimlich valve discharge, it is recommended to conduct weekly chest radiographs.
+To assess the presence of PAL, patients should submerge the Heimlich valve tip in water while performing passive or forced breathing exercises.
+The absence of bubbles confirms PAL resolution and signals the safe removal of the chest tube.
 Regardless of the magnitude of the leak or the occurrence of a pneumothorax, the chest tube can be safely removed 2 weeks after discharge.
-Even though there was still an air leak, numerous pleural space adhesions that had formed by this point would have prevented the growth of a growing pneumothorax.(1)
+Even though there was still an air leak, numerous pleural space adhesions that had formed by this point would have prevented the growth of a pneumothorax.1

-This method provides a number of benefits, including as simple placement, quick hospital discharge for patients, and no introduction of foreign materials into the pleural space.
-The inconvenience of leaving the patient with the chest tube in place (which frequently necessitates home care services and onsite care supplies), the discomfort and pain related to the chest tube, the risk of pleural infection secondary to the chest tube, and having to bring the patient back frequently are all limitations of this approach.(1)
+This method provides some benefits, including simple placement, quick hospital discharge for patients, and no introduction of foreign materials into the pleural space.
+The inconvenience of leaving the patient with the chest tube in place (which frequently necessitates home care services and onsite care supplies), the discomfort and pain related to the chest tube, the risk of pleural infection secondary to the chest tube, and having to bring the patient back frequently are all limitations of this approach.1